chef-boneyard/dsc/README.md

-chef-dsc Cookbook
+dsc-preview Cookbook
 ===============

-DSC is a prototype Chef Resource that exposes PowerShell Desired State Configuration (DSC) resources as Chef resources on the Microsoft Windows operating system.
+This cookbook demonstrates prototype functionality to expose PowerShell Desired State Configuration (DSC) resources as Chef resources on the Microsoft Windows operating system.
 It requires PowerShell 4.0 or later which is available as part the Windows Management Foundation 4.0 components of Windows.

-This library is distributed as a Chef cookbook, use knife to upload it to your Chef server for usage and testing.
+This library is distributed as a Chef cookbook, use knife to upload it to your Chef server for testing.

 ## Installation

-To use this cookbook with knife, clone it into a directory named `chef-dsc` in your cookbook path:
+To use this cookbook with knife, clone it into a directory in your cookbook path:

-    git clone git@github.com:opscode/chef-dsc-prototype chef-dsc
+    git clone git@github.com:opscode/dsc-preview

 ## Usage